hapax/hapax.github.io/assets/maximal.md

 We can rotate between different spatial directions, just as we did with the rulers, but we can never rotate space into time.
-This was the official view for about $250$ years, until Einstein came along.
+This was the official view until Einstein came along, $200$ years later.

 ### 2.1.
 Time and boosts <a id="sec-2-1" name="sec-2-1"></a>